dschulmeist/ada-template-website/index.md

 <!-- TROPES -->
 <h1>TV Tropes</h1>
 To maximize your chances of creating a successful movie, it's worth looking at what kind of characters should appear in a movie.
 But how can one compactly describe a character?
 There is so many options!
 Thankfully, the dataset **TV tropes** provides just what we need.
-Now we should be ready to determine whether a movie with *absent minded professor* or an *arrogant kungfu guy* is more likely to succeed.

-## What is success?
+<h2> What is success?</h2>
 Before performing the analysis, we must establish what the ideal success metric is.
 You might want to aim for a movie which makes a lot of money or a movie which is rated well by the viewers, or perhaps a movie well rated by the critics?
 Ideally all at the same time, but we need to see if there is an overlap first.
 Therefore, our chosen success metrics are:

 1. Box Office Revenue
 2. IMDb Rating
 3. Metacritic Score

-## Box Office Revenue Perspective
+<h2> Box Office Revenue Perspective</h2>
 Since the TV tropes dataset contains a mapping from each trope cluster to a set of characters, we can look at the Box Office Revenue of the corresponding movie and identify the ranking of the tropes.

 The below plot demonstrates the average Box Office Revenue of each trope